Structure of the context panel

 • Languages and tech stack

-Just like contact info, company data is automatically enriched but fully editable.
+Just like contact info, company data is enriched on-demand but fully editable.

 Below the contact data, you’ll see a Related contacts section.
 These are dynamically identified based on: